-The Work and Health Programme is a new welfare-to-work programme due to be launched in autumn 2017.
+The Work and Health Programme is an employment support programme which was launched in North West England and Wales in November 2017.
+The programme will roll out across the rest of England during early 2018.
 It will provide specialised employment support for people with disabilities and long-term unemployed people.Jump to full report >>

 The Programme provides support to help people find and keep a job.
 It is available, on a voluntary basis, to those with health conditions or disabilities, and to various groups of vulnerable people.

 It will also provide support to those who have been unemployed for over two years, and it will be compulsory for this group.

 The Work and Health Programme will replace the Work Programme and Work Choice schemes.

 Funding for the Work and Health Programme will be at least £130 million a year by 2019/20.
 This includes funding to be devolved to Scotland.

 The Programme will be smaller and more focused than the Work Programme and Work Choice, for which combined expenditure was £540.8 million in 2015/16 (£416.4 million Work Programme, £124.4 million Work Choice).

 It will be run by five service providers across six regions in England and Wales.
 The successful providers were:

 London and Greater Manchester have been given funding under devolution deals and will select their own providers.

 In Manchester the programme will be called the Working Well and will launch at the end of January 2018.
 InWork GM have been appointed to deliver the programme.